kanthaus/kanthaus.online/user/pages/25.governance/90.minutes/2018-04-23_KritPsyRetro/item.md

 - not knowing clearly the aim of the group (i.e. group formation/building)
 - no initial meeting to get to know people
 - no simple document to let people know our costs

+Possible changes:
+- request groups to have a short 'get to know eachother' at the beginning of event
+- request groups to decide how they want to cater for themselves
+- have agreements in written form and shared with house and group before event
+- request group to interact through Slack or email
+- create a standard 'form' for applying groups (e.g. when, how many, why, etc)
+- last people at table should clear table: late eaters can still get food from storage areas
+- better advertise plate shelf
+- create basic finance poster
+- focus on positively describing desired behavior instead of requesting people not to do things (i.e. how to use a plate)

 Repeat:
 - cooking and eating together